At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

-Day 1: Travel to Kajaani airport in Finland (we will advise you on our flight recommendations) where we will be met by our Finnish host for the 2-3 hour transfer to Martinselkosen which will be our base for the duration of the trip.
-We’ll arrive too late for any hide based photography for the bears this evening.
-An evening meal will be provided and over dinner we will discuss our activities for the next few days.
+Day 1: We travel to Kajaani airport in Finland (we will advise you on our flight recommendations) where we will be met by our Finnish host for the 2-3 hour transfer to Martinselkonen which will be our base for the duration of the trip.
+We’ll arrive too late for any hide-based photography for the bears this evening.
+An evening meal will be provided and over dinner, we will discuss our activities for the next few days.

-Day 2: Breakfast is served at 8.00 am and after breakfast we have the day to photograph for the local wildlife in the grounds of our accommodation.
+Day 2: Breakfast is served at 8.00 am and after breakfast, we have the morning to photograph the local wildlife in the grounds of our accommodation.
 We will be setting up to photograph species like red squirrels, bullfinches and redpolls.
-Dinner is around 3.00pm and then we get ready for the short journey to the bear hides.
-We have exclusive use of 4, 2 man hides set in a swamp of a clearing overlooking the forest.
-We will be transferring to the hides by using snow mobiles with trailers for our equipment.
+Dinner is around 2.30pm and then we get ready for the short journey to the bear hides.
+We have exclusive use of 5, 2-man hides set in a swamp of a forest clearing.
+We will be transferring to the hides by using snowmobiles with trailers.
 We will then be spending the night in the hides.
-Obviously this time of year we have enough light to photograph until around 8.30 pm.
+At this time of year, we have enough light to photograph until around 8.30pm.
 We stay in the hides overnight and a bed is provided for each person to sleep on.
-The light starts to improve around 5.00 am and we can sleep for around 7 or 8 hours.
+We can sleep for around 7 or 8 hours and then the light starts to improve around 5.00am.
 We then leave the hides at 7.30 am and head back to our accommodation to have breakfast.

 Day 6: After our final night in the hide we’ll have time to shower and breakfast before returning to Kajaani airport for our flights home.